FrederikTobner/JANUS/book/src/chapter-01-introduction/how-to-use.md

 [!side]Typing code yourself is like the difference between watching someone cook and actually cooking.
 You notice details you'd otherwise miss.[/!side]

 I strongly recommend **typing the code yourself** rather than copy-pasting.
-Muscle memory helps understanding.

 That said, if you get stuck or want to skip ahead, the chapter branches are there.
 No judgment.

-The code in this book prioritizes **clarity** over cleverness.
-We use explicit variable names, comments explaining "why" not "what", consistent formatting, and assertions.
+The code in this book prioritizes **simplicity** over clarity and cleverness.
+We are building an educational OS, not a production-ready one.
 Performance matters in OS development, but premature optimization obscures concepts.
 We'll optimize only when needed and explain the trade-offs.

 [!side]The challenges marked "Advanced" can take hours.
 They're optional, but that's where the deep learning happens.[/!side]

-Most chapters include optional experiments—ways to push the code further or explore alternatives.
-These aren't required, but breaking things teaches you how they work.

-## When Things Go Wrong (And They Will)
+Most chapters include challanges and the end of each chapter that contain optional experiments that challenge you to extend or modify the code you've written.

+Sometimes when developing an OS, things will go wrong in mysterious ways.

 Your bootloader won't boot.
 Your kernel will triple-fault.
 You'll spend an hour hunting a typo in assembly code.
-This is *normal*.
+This is *normal* and should be expected.

-Each chapter includes common issues and debugging strategies.
-When you're truly stuck:

-**Take a break.** Walk away.
-Sleep on it.
-Fresh eyes catch obvious mistakes.

-**Verify your tools.** Tool version mismatches cause strange errors.

-**Check the companion code.** Compare against the chapter branch.

-**Use the debugger.** LLDB/GDB are essential.
-We teach debugging in Chapter 3.

-**Ask for help.** OSDev forums, Reddit's r/osdev, Discord communities.

-Remember: bugs you fix teach you more than code that works on the first try.
+Fixing the bugs yourself is the best way to learn.
+Resist the urge to look up solutions online until you've tried everything you can think of.

 ---